bios62/security-alarm/README.md

 - "Rule Name", self-describing
 - "Saved search name", select the correct compartment and saved log analytics query for the metric
 - "target service", select type monitoring (which the alarm are a function of), Metric namespace, name and frequency.
-THe metric namespace is either an existing customer namespace or a new one.
+The metric namespace is either an existing customer namespace or a new one.
 The new one will be created if the namespace name is nonexisting.
 If this is the first alarm, create a new descriptive name, otherwise select an existing name, if you want to group several alarms in the same namespace.
 Minimum interval is 5 minutes, normally a good choice for security alarms.

 ![addmetric2](images/addmetric2.png)
 Picture of first rule creation step